Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Left Turn Here Onto the DP-0105 on day five of the Camino InglésLeft Turn Here Onto the DP-0105

-You only stay on the DP-0105 for about 100 meters, when you turn right, below, to pick up another nice paved and quiet country lane, climbing slightly for a while longer.
+You only stay on the DP-0105 for about 100 meters, when you turn right, to pick up another nice paved and quiet country lane, climbing slightly for a while longer.

 By the time you enter the forest along this lane, below, you have reached the ultimate first summit and 3.8 kilometers total.
 It was a good thing, because I could most certainly see signs of fatigue in the faces and bodies of my compadres.
 I was especially worried about Rob and his capabilities.
 He was a very brave soul to attempt this difficult Camino, with his Parkinson's.
 So far he was faring OK.